 Welcome to the International Association for Obsidian Studies (IAOS) home page.
 From here, you can find out about the IAOS and explore technical information related to obsidian characterization ("sourcing") studies and obsidian hydration dating methods.

-IAOS BULLETIN 65 IS OUT: All issues of the IAOS Bulletin are available for downloading as searchable Adobe Acrobat documents and single back issues can be downloaded using the drop-down menu below.
+IAOS BULLETIN 70 IS OUT: All previous issues of the IAOS Bulletin are available for downloading as searchable Adobe Acrobat documents and single back issues can be downloaded using the drop-down menu below.
 And don't forget that a cumulative and searchable PDF of all IAOS Bulletin issues is also available in the Member's Lounge.

-THE IAOS PDF LIBRARY: We're assembling a collection of obsidian-related theses and dissertations, all in searchable Adobe Acrobat (PDF) format.
+THE IAOS PDF LIBRARY: We've been gradually assembling a collection of obsidian-related theses and dissertations, all in searchable Adobe Acrobat (PDF) format.
 If you have a thesis or dissertation that you'd like to contribute, we would very much like to hear from you.
 To add a reference to the library, simply send an email to email@example.com, write "IAOS LIBRARY" in the subject line of the email, and attach the PDF that you'd like to contribute.

 IAOS BULLETIN INDEX: We've added a separate index to all articles published in the IAOS Bulletin.
 To have a look, click HERE.